 Talk to a Workers’ Compensation Attorney for Free Today

-A work injury can be stressful in many ways.
-Besides the pain and costs of the injuries, you have the added worry of losing your job for any reason during the process.
-If you lose your job after you’ve filed a workers’ compensation claim and suspect your employer let you go because of the claim, contact Georgia workers’ compensation lawyers John Foy & Associates as soon as possible.
+If you lose your job after you’ve filed a workers’ compensation claim and suspect your employer let you go because of the claim, contact our workers’ compensation lawyers at John Foy & Associates as soon as possible.
+We understand Georgia’s employment laws and can share our knowledge with you.

 404-400-4000 or complete a Free Case Evaluation form